cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 This information is not easy for many people to accept.
 For example, I just found this statement on WebMd:

-<p style="padding-left: 30px;">“As many as 99% of individuals who develop dissociative disorders have recognized personal histories of recurring, overpowering, and often life-threatening disturbances at a sensitive developmental stage of childhood (usually before age 9)."
+“As many as 99% of individuals who develop dissociative disorders have recognized personal histories of recurring, overpowering, and often life-threatening disturbances at a sensitive developmental stage of childhood (usually before age 9)."

 Here’s another [web comment](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/):

-<p style="padding-left: 30px;">“Several studies have shown that a diagnosis of BPD is associated with child abuse and neglect more than any other personality disorders [[https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/#CR7">7</a>, <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/#CR8">8</a>], with a range between 30 and 90% in BPD patients [<a href= "https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/#CR7">7</a>, <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/#CR9">9</a>].” <a href= "https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/)
+“Several studies have shown that a diagnosis of BPD is associated with child abuse and neglect more than any other personality disorders [[https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/#CR7">7</a>, [9](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/#CR8">8</a>], with a range between 30 and 90% in BPD patients [<a href= "https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/#CR7">7</a>, <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/#CR9)].” <a href= "https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/)

 The same source also stated that:

-<p style="padding-left: 30px;">“. . .
+“. . .
 Widom and collaborators [[12](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5472954/#CR12)] followed 500 children who had suffered physical and sexual abuse and neglect and 396 matched controls, and they observed that . . . the presence of a risk factor, such as adverse childhood events, was not necessary or sufficient to explain the reason why some individuals developed BPD symptoms in adulthood, whereas others did not.”

 If you are interested, you can find the references to these studies at the end of this blog.